 Yusei gets Aki's attention during their second duel (where she's having a psychic mental meltdown) by switching from "Izayoi" to "Aki."
 Jack is still the only one of the main cast who doesn't call her by her first name.

-Rudger Goodwin is always referred by his first name to distinguish him from his younger brother Rex Goodwin, whom everybody calls by his last name instead.
+Rudger Goodwin is always referred to by his first name to distinguish him from his younger brother Rex Goodwin, whom everybody calls by his last name instead.

 Yuya and Yuzu are called by their first name by everyonenote except by Nico Smiley if they are in the middle of an official match he is doing the Combat Commentary for.
 However, Yuya and Reiji go with Full-Name Basis with each other until the finale of the second season, where they finally call each other by their first names only.

 Yuto is the only character who calls Kurosaki by his first name, since they are best friends.
-And since Kurosaki was introduced by his given name first, the majority of the fandom sticks with his given name, despite the constant Last Name Basis around him.
+And since Kurosaki was introduced by his given name first, the majority of the fandom sticks with his given name, despite the constant Last-Name Basis around him.
 Later on, other Heartland characters introduced in the series are shown to call Kurosaki by his first name.

 Similarly, in YuYu Hakusho, most of the main characters call Yusuke by his first name, and while everyone except Yukina and Shizuru call Kuwabara by his last name, most people call Shizuru "Shizuru-san."
 Interestingly enough, Kuwabara calls Keiko by her last name, Yukimura, in the manga, but calls her "Keiko-chan" in the anime.